alxzndr2019/fuel-consumption-calc/README.md

 # fuel-consumption-calc
-*A node app that takes 3 odometer readings as a parameter and show the total fuel consumption and also monitors values for anomallies*
+*A node app that takes 5 odometer readings for 3 weeks as a parameter and show the total fuel consumption and also monitors values for anomallies*